-SCHOOL PLACES: Hale Prep is a very popular choice for many families, but occasionally, people do move out of the area, and school places become available.
+SCHOOL PLACES: Whilst Hale Prep is a popular choice for many families, occasionally, people do move out of the area, and school places become available.
 Please get in touch with the school to check availability and, in particular, to register your interest for future reception class intake.

 Main Features of the School